 Where to File the Application

-Utility model applications may be filed in Italy at the Provincial Offices of the Ministry of Industry or at the Italian Patent and Trademark Office (IPTO).
+Utility model applications may be filed in Italy with the Chambers of Commerce or with the Italian Patent and Trademark Office (IPTO).

 Rights Conferred by the Application